by JN Fenwick, former American History teacher, and author of In the Eye of the Storm

-At times, they failed miserably, as humans are want to do.
+At times, they failed miserably, as humans do.
 Those colonies established for the purpose of religious freedom often turned around and suppressed that freedom in others.
-Greed for money and power, at times, became the impetus for growth at the cost of the very freedoms that had inspired the journey to the New World in the first place.
+Greed often led to growth, but not without sacrificing the very freedoms that had inspired the journey to the New World in the first place.

 England viewed the colonies as, not only an extension of the British Crown but also as its rightful property without any real care for the people inhabiting them.
 Maintaining that revenue source, holding that land, was all that mattered.
-In an age when landholdings defined the power of empires, America was a gem in the coffers of English prestige and dominance.
-Quite simply, out of sight, out of mind, blinded the King and Parliament to the real dangers their actions were inciting until it was too late to turn the tide.
+In an age when landholdings defined the power of empires, America was a gem in England’s coffers, Quite simply, out of sight, out of mind, blinded the King and Parliament to the real dangers their actions were inciting until it was too late to turn the tide.

 By this time in our history, too many had felt the yolk of British control squeezing the lifeblood from their bones.

 Their initial demands quickly changed, however.
-As the crown asserted increased power, raising tariffs, stationing British armies on American soil, insisting, by law, that colonists shelter and feed those armies in their own homes without any recompense, along with a long list of other grievances, it wasn’t long before the initial demand for representation turned into an outright and unapologetic revolution.
+The crown asserted increased power by raising tariffs, stationing British armies on American soil, and insisting, by law, that colonists shelter and feed those armies in their own homes without any recompense.
+An increasing list of grievances soon turned the demand for representation into an outright and unapologetic cry for revolution.

 Delegates to the First Continental Congress convened in the summer of 1775 to draft a formal statement outlining America’s grievances and intentions.
 First among them, was the formation of their own government free from the tyranny and oppression of the British monarchy.

 The Declaration of Independence, written primarily by Thomas Jefferson, revised by John Adams and Benjamin Franklin, and presented and ratified with further changes during the second convening of the Continental Congress was no less than an act of treason.
 These men knew that.
 They knew that losing the already escalating fight would forfeit their lives.
 They signed it anyway.